essentialols/pstat236-spatial/midterm-project.md

 ## [1] -0.02083333
 ```

-The null hypothesis here is that the values are distributed following a random process or with negative spatial autocorrelation (I <= -0.021), and the alternative hypothesis is that the values are distributed with positive spatial autocorrelation (I > -0.021).
-Values significantly ($\alpha = 0.05$) below the expected value indicate negative spatial autocorrelation (a phenomena that generally occurs in random datasets) and above that indicates positive spatial autocorrelation (neighbors are more similar to each other than non-neighbors).
+The null hypothesis $H_0$ is that the values are distributed following a random process or with negative spatial autocorrelation (I <= -0.021), and the alternative hypothesis $H_1$ is that the values are distributed with positive spatial autocorrelation (I > -0.021).
+We are using a significance level of $\alpha = 0.05$.
+Negative spatial autocorrelation is a phenomena that generally occurs in random dataset.
+Positive spatial autocorrelation indicates neighbors are more similar to each other than non-neighbors.
 The p-value is calculated using a Monte Carlo simulation, from which we derive a density plot of the I values from each permutation and calculate the number of times our simulated I value is greater than or equal to the observed value out of all the trials.
 A monte carlo simulation is the best method for this because it is robust to irregularly shaped polygons.

 #### House value